-This fall, in honor of St. Peter’s 140th anniversary, current 8th graders interviewed several alumni and friends to learn about the school’s history and the impact the school and parish had on their lives.
+In honor of St. Peter’s 140th anniversary, current 8th graders interviewed several alumni and friends to learn about the school’s history and the impact the school and parish had on their lives.
 Click the play button on any of the videos below to watch that interview.

 Dolores McKeever Donahue